Anniepoo/swiplchrtut/examples.md

 Conclusion
 ----------

+Some additional examples are available at the [WebCHR Online CHR Tool](http://chr.informatik.uni-ulm.de/~webchr/)

 It's impossible to learn CHR without doing a lot of work in it.
 Hopefully this chapter has given you some experience with real CHR programs.